ataichi/ataichi.github.io/blazemeter.md

 1. Go to [Bluemix](https://ibm.biz/bluemixph) and signup/login.

 #### Deploy an Application
-1. Open a terminal, and create a new directory named `blazemeterT` in the root directory.
+1. Open a terminal, and create a new directory named `blazemeter` in the root directory.

 	```
-	> mkdir blazemeterT
+	> mkdir blazemeter
-	> cd blazemeterT
+	> cd blazemeter
 	```

-2. Download the war file (the war file contains the application), and move it in the `blazemeterT` directory.
+2. Download the war file (the war file contains the application), and move it in the `blazemeter` directory.
 3. Login to Bluemix using the cf tool by typing this to the terminal:
->Go to the path directory of `blazemeterT`.
+>Go to the path directory of `blazemeter`.
 Make sure that the `dev` space was already created inside your bluemix account.

 	```
 	> cf login -a https://api.ng.bluemix.net -s dev